vhiribarren/blesignal-cli-macos/README.md

 Its aim is to follow the signal evolution of a specific device, so it can be used with `grep` or other tools.

-1st column: RFC3339 collection date
+1st column: RFC3339 collection date.
 2nd column: device ID as defined by macOS, since there is not possibility to display the MAC address.
-3rd column: RSSI, power of the signal, in dBm
+3rd column: RSSI, power of the signal, in dBm.
 4th column: device name, if there is one.

 Example: